phptuts/codingwithnoah/summer-camp/day-2/highfive/index.md

 ## Challenge

 Take some cardboard and cut out a highfive hand and attach it to the servo with some tape.
-Make it so that when you push the button the servo rotate and rotate back.
+Make it so that when you push the button the servo rotate 180 degrees and come back to 0 degrees.

 Hints:

 - Tape the servo to the table
-- For the piece of card that is rotating the hand, place it in the middle
+- For the piece of cardboard that is rotating the hand, put half or more of the arm in the middle.
-- Compare the variable storing the btn press to a 0 or false value.
+- Compare the variable storing the btn press to a 0 or false value in the if block.
 - You don't have to make it a hand, do whatever you think is cool to rotate.

 ![complete](/images/summer-camp/day-2/highfive/complete.gif)

 ## Review

-Keep the project in tack, but take out the button.
+- What does a pull-up block read when the button is pressed and the button is not pressed?
+- What are the advantages of a pull-up resistor.
+- When does a push button allow electricity to go through it?
+- What did you learn?